If the top menu is missing, click here

 Back Towards Athens by Bus

 For your return journey planning, check the bus timetables.
 When possible, it's best to buy tickets in advance from the KTEL office where you are going to board the bus, especially if travelling to Athens to catch a plane.
+This allows you to check the departure and arrival times.
 When you buy tickets, seats are allocated.
-This also allows you to check the departure and arrival times.
-For tickets for Athens: +30 27210 28581, for tickets in Athens: +30 210 5233810 & 5134293.
 Note that the local area services are very restricted or missing on Sundays.

 Go Top